-- Does the product or service I'm about to purchase need an ATI review?
+Does the product or service I'm about to purchase need an accessibility review?

 The length of the process depends on vendor response time, the date the assessment request was received, and other factors.
 Generally, an ATI review will take 1 week if the VPAT is complete and made available by the vendor.
-However, if a high impact product is selected to undergo accessibility testing in order to validate the VPAT, please allow 4 weeks for review and include this in your planning for fiscal year end deadlines.
-Generally, we process accessibility assessments in the order that they are received.
-Please refer to the procurement procedures for additional information.
+However, if a high impact product is selected to undergo accessibility testing in order to validate the VPAT, please allow 3 weeks for review and include this in your planning for fiscal year end deadlines.
+Generally, we process ATI reviews in the order that they are received.
+Please refer to the ATI review process for additional information.

 Since a VPAT is a self-report from the vendor on how accessible their product is, it is important to validate what is claimed on the VPAT.
 The ATI team will determine whether a product needs to undergo an accessibility assessment after reviewing the VPAT.
 In most cases, high impact websites, web applications and software will undergo accessibility testing.